 On clear days, you’ll also discover a spectacular view of Los Angeles.
 Admission is free, and you can join a group of fifteen to thirty people for a free 45-minute tour from 11 a.m. to 2 p.m.
 The museum is open from Tuesday to Sunday from ten in the morning until half past six in the evening (until nine on Saturdays).

 4. Rodeo Drive fro m the movie Pretty Woman

 Forever living thanks to the picture of Julia Roberts in the movie Pretty Woman.
 Rodeo Drive is an upscale shopping street in Beverly Hills that includes high-end designer shops and small private boutiques.
 This area is popular with all the financially comfortable shoppers, celebrities, with permanently fitted glasses, and tourists, eager to catch a glimpse of fashion icons.
-Most shopkeepers are already used to walking tours in this zone, with no intention of actually shopping.
+Many shopkeepers are already used to walking tours in this area, even if they don’t intend to make purchases.
 The alley is worth a visit not only for clothing lovers, but also for car lovers.
 Along the curb of Rodeo Drive, you’re guaranteed to spot not only rare, but some seriously expensive pieces.

 5. Antique cars in The Nethercutt Collection